vidimitrov/buildforce-cli/buildforce/README.md

    - Review the auto-generated documentation for accuracy
    - Refine as needed to ensure it correctly represents your project
-   - Commit the `.buildforce` directory to your repository
+   - Commit the `buildforce` directory to your repository

 5. **Begin new session**:
    - Create initial session folder (with a descriptive short name and the next iterative number - ex. "session-2-task-management") in `sessions/planned/` and a new `session.md` file in it using the session template